 When a commodity is taken for granted, it usually does not receive much attention.
 Unfairly so.
 Yet, especially the reliable components in our lives ready to be harvested at random if needed, deserve some limelight once in a while.
 The Olympic Symbol, for instance, has accompanied us since we were children.
-But do we know who thought it up and what it actually means – apart from being the familiar logo of a prestigious international sports event?
+But do we know who thought it up and what it actually means – apart from being the familiar logo of an international sports event?

 The five interlinked rings the Olympic Symbol consists of represent the Olympic Movement, the ties connecting the five continents and their athletes, ambitiously competing against one another every four years.
 But careful!
 It is not so that the colour of each of the rings can be attributed to one particular country, as it is often interpreted.
 When the rings were designed in 1913, the five colours on a white background stood for the colours found in the flags of all nations throughout the world at the time of creation.